 - More work: Keeping track of your expenses and maintaining a budget with multiple accounts means more work to reconcile your finances.

-- Minimum balances: A lot of bank accounts come with minimum balance requirements, especially savings accounts.
+- Minimum balances: Many bank accounts come with minimum balance requirements, especially savings accounts.
 The more open accounts you have, the more you’ll need to meet these requirements.

 - Risk of higher fee costs: While many online banks are no-fee, you’re still likely to pay more in banking fees if you’ve got multiple accounts.